 There are a lot of companies out there now developing their own composite decking product lines.
 They create these products by combining wood and plastic through a complex process that ends up producing a very strong, light, and durable wood-like product.

 Composite systems can be expensive, but they’re incredibly easy to install.
-They come in kits with complete with brackets and spindle-holes already drilled in them.
+They are a great DIY deck.
+They come in kits complete with brackets and spindle holes already drilled in them.
 With a few basic tools and some gumption, you could be installing a composite deck railing system that will last for a very long time.

 There are a lot of designs to choose from, and if you don’t want to purchase a full kit, you can piece a system together using wood, metal, or other materials in conjunction with the composite handrails or posts.

 Even more man-made than a composite railing, vinyl or PVC railings are other low-maintenance options that look great and can last a long time.
-These railings also come in kits with all the necessary hardware and fittings to get your railing project going.
+These railings also come in DIY deck kits with all the necessary hardware and fittings to get your deck rail project going.

-There are some downsides to using a PVC or vinyl railing.
+There are some downsides to using a PVC or vinyl railing though.
 They simply do not feel as solid as other options on our list.
 Even the composite decking consists of a fair amount of wood, which lends it a more natural and solid feel.
-You should also be careful attempting to install a railing during a cold-spell as vinyl can crack very easily when cold.
+You should also be careful attempting to install a railing during a cold spell as vinyl can crack very easily when cold.
 Temperatures around 50 degrees should be safe.

 The benefit of using a PVC or vinyl railing is that they’re generally less expensive than a composite railing system.
 Also, because vinyl expands and contracts quite a bit with temperature, many of the systems attempt to hide the joints.
 This means the actual installation is a little easier than a precise metal or wood railing job.

-Something would be amiss if you decided to use an ultra-modern railing design on your cabin or country style home’s deck.
-While there are some decks that can pull off the modern look, a rustic railing is usually a better fit for these scenarios.
+Something would be amiss if you decided to use an ultra-modern railing design on your cabin or country-style home deck.
+While there are some decks that can pull off the modern look, a rustic deck rail is usually a better fit for these scenarios.

-Take a look at these rustic rails to get a good idea of how this works.
+Take a look at these rustic deck rail ideas to get a good understanding of how this works.
 There may be very little fit-and-finish, but the end products look really cool and may actually save you a little money.

 What makes a railing rustic, you ask?
 Well, there are a number of ways to achieve a rustic-looking railing, but we’ll point you in the right direction to get you started.
 The backbone of a rustic railing is almost always wood.
-It can be made from pine, redwood, or ipe, but cedar reigns supreme for this use.
+It can be made from pine, redwood, or ipe, but cedar reigns supreme for a wood post.
 Large, cedar posts and handrails are the starting players here.